 - Bradycardia of unknown etiology: Try one round of calcium (1 gram calcium chloride or 3 grams calcium gluconate).

 - Known or suspected hyperkalemia: Start with 1 gram of calcium chloride or 3 grams of calcium gluconate.
 If ineffective and patient is dangerously unstable, consider additional calcium.
-The max dose of calcium is unknown in this situation.
-Bedside chemistry monitoring with an iSTAT might be helpful here, shooting for moderate hypercalcemia (e.g. ionized calcium level of 2-3 mM).
+The maximal dose of calcium is unknown in this situation.
+Bedside chemistry monitoring with an iSTAT might be helpful here, shooting for moderate hypercalcemia (e.g., an ionized calcium level of 2-3 mM).